-If you are found to be at increased risk, your doctor will prescribe a medication that helps to increase your bone density.
-Some examples of these are alendronate, risedronate, ibandronate and zoledronic acid.
-They typically come in a pill form that is taken either once a week or once a month.
-There is an intravenous (IV) injection available that can be done quarterly or yearly, but it’s more expense than the pills.
-For some individuals, they benefit from taking hormone-replacement therapy medications that help to maintain bone density.
-It is important to stop smoking and reduce the amount of alcohol intake to no more than two alcoholic drinks a day.
-Preventing falls is a good way to decrease the chances of a fracture.
-You can do this by wearing shoes with non-slip soles, keeping electrical cords/slippery area rugs out of the way, making sure your house has adequate lighting, installing grab bars in the bathroom near shower/toilet and using assistive devices to get in and out of bed, if needed.
+If you are at increased risk, your doctor will prescribe a medication that helps improve your bone density.
+Some examples are alendronate, risedronate, ibandronate, and zoledronic acid.
+They typically come in a pill form, taken either once a week or once a month.
+An intravenous (IV) injection can be done quarterly or yearly, but it is more expensive than the pills.
+Some individuals benefit from taking hormone-replacement therapy medications that help maintain bone density.
+It is vital to stop smoking and reduce the amount of alcohol intake to no more than two alcoholic drinks a day.
+Preventing falls is an excellent way to decrease the chances of a fracture.
+Some tips for doing this include wearing shoes with non-slip soles, keeping electrical cords/slippery area rugs out of the way, making sure your house has adequate lighting, installing grab bars in the bathroom near the shower/toilet, and using assistive devices to get in and out of bed.

 Osteoporosis is best prevented through good nutrition and regular exercise.
-It is important to get enough protein, calcium and vitamin D. Protein is considered a building block of bones and if your diet doesn’t have an appropriate amount throughout your life, it can impact the density of your bones as you age.
+It’s vital to get enough protein, calcium, and vitamin D. Protein is considered the building block of bones.
+If your diet doesn’t have an appropriate amount throughout your life, it can impact the density of your bones as you age.
 Also, as you age, you need more calcium in your diet.
-Your body’s needs increases from 1000 milligrams a day to 1200 milligrams a day for women over 50 and men over 70.
-Besides low-fat dairy products, some other sources of calcium include dark green leafy vegetables, canned salmon/sardines with bones, soy products (tofu) and calcium-fortified foods (cereals and orange juice).
-Vitamin D plays an important role in your body’s ability to absorb calcium.
+Your body’s needs increase from 1000 milligrams a day to 1200 milligrams a day for women over 50 and men over 70.
+Besides low-fat dairy products, some other sources of calcium include dark green leafy vegetables, canned salmon/sardines with bones, soy products (tofu), and calcium-fortified foods (cereals and orange juice).
+Vitamin D plays an essential role in your body’s ability to absorb calcium.
 Most people get an adequate amount of vitamin D from sunlight.
 If you are housebound or use sunscreen/avoid sun exposure due to the risk of skin cancer, you may need to take a vitamin D supplement.